mbitsnbites/arraymath/README.md

 ## 1. Usage

-Provided that you've built all the .cpp files into object files or a library that you link to your project, you will find the necessary information in the doxygen documentation (see the doc/ folder).
+Provided that you've built the static library or separate object files that you link to your project, you will find the necessary information in the doxygen documentation (run `doxygen` in the `doc/` folder to generate the HTML documentation).

 ## 2. ArrayMath license